What is FEE-HELP?

 For further information, visit the Australian Government website Study Assist

-The 2018 Domestic Course Fee Schedule and 2018 International Student Course Fee Schedule indicate the cost per trimester for your course.
-The University reserves the right to increase your fees by up to 10 per cent in each calendar year that you are enrolled.
+The University reserves the right to increase your fees by up to 10 percent in each calendar year that you are enrolled.
 This allows the University to adjust fees, if necessary, to cover increases in the cost of delivering your course.

 Fees for each trimester must be paid before the trimester commences.

-If you’re a domestic student, your investment in your education is protected by Torrens’ membership of the TAFE Directors Australia Higher Education Assurance Scheme.
-If you are a domestic student, please refer to our Tuition Assurance Statement.
+If you’re a domestic student your investment in your education is protected as set out in our Tuition Assurance Statement.

 In the event that Torrens University Australia defaults on a course in relation to an international student or intending international student by failing to provide the student’s course at the commencement date and agreed location, or ceases to provide the student’s course before completion, the University’s membership of the Tuition Protection Service (TPS) will ensure that the student receives a refund or is placed in an suitable alternative course.